samwarnick/samwarnick.com/src/content/blog/2024/11/2024-11-01-whats-going-to-happen-to-photomator.md

 ---
-title: What's Going to Happen to Photomator
+title: What's Going to Happen to Photomator?
-date: '2024-11-01T15:23'
+date: 2024-11-01T15:23
 summary: I'm worried about Photomator's future now that Apple is buying Pixelmator.
-tags: []
+I mostly like Photomator and don't want to go back to Lightroom.
-published: false
+published: true
 ---
 So Apple is buying [Pixelmator](https://www.pixelmator.com/blog/2024/11/01/a-new-home-for-pixelmator/).
 Some of the internet is excited, and some not so much.
 I fall in the not-so-much camp.